ArduPilot/ardupilot_wiki/copter/source/docs/arming_the_motors.rst

 #.
 If using an autopilot with a safety switch, press it until the LED begins flashing
 #.
 Disconnect the Lipo battery.
 #.
 Turn off your transmitter.

+.. note:: If setup, you can use one of the ``RC_xOPTION`` switches that includes the disarm function.
+See switch option "81", "153, or "154".